7 Days of Solo Travel through Cuba

 Still a little nervous about going out by myself at night in a foreign country, I braved my anxiety, got dressed and hobbled up and over the cobblestones to La Botija.
 It had great prices and nice music, but I got there too late to find a seat.

-Finally, I settled at La Casa de Musica.
-I perched at the top of their dark steps and ordered a beer.
+Finally, I settled at La Casa de Musica perched at the top of some dark steps and ordered a beer.
 It became one of the most memorable nights of my solo time in Cuba.
 Admiring the gorgeous night scene of Trinidad from above the top of the steps, I swayed to the music.
-I watched some brave souls demonstrate their salsa skills next to the stage.
+Below the steps, I saw a couple of brave souls showing off their salsa skills next to the stage.
 As I scanned the steps, I noticed several solo travelers just like me.
 I did not feel alone.
 I felt buoyant.

 I noticed the occasional jinetero (Cuban guy or girl who looks for tourists to date), one of which I had to angrily shoo away.
 It became increasingly crowded as more tourists and locals alike began to fill the steps.
 Two women (Shirley and Janice) sat next to me.
 They were both traveling solo but met recently in Cuba.
 Another solo traveler (Daniel) from Israel introduced himself along with his friend (Bernardo), the jinetero I angrily waved away earlier.
 Bernardo and Daniel tried to show me salsa in a futile but much-appreciated attempt.